DashikiBulbasaur/chartodo/README.md

         repeating-editintervalunit | rp-eiu
             edit the interval and time unit of a repeating task
             example: chartodo rp-eiu 1 3 days
+        repeating-editstart | rp-es
+            edit the starting datetime of a repeating task
+            example: chartodo rp-es 2100-12-24 13:08
+        repeating-editend | rp-ee
+            edit the ending datetime of a repeating task
+            example: chartodo rp-ee 2100-12-24 13:08
 ```

 ### Tips on usage